spejohn/Bindra_Lab_CRISPR_analysis/README_file_conversion.md

 #### Multiple Column Format

-For easier human editing, you can also use a format with multiple 'control' or 'treatment' columns:
+For easier editing, you can also use a format with multiple 'control' or 'treatment' columns:

 ```
 contrast,control,control,treatment,treatment